ShawnNew/dl-dev/README.md

 * `tmux`: The configuration of tmux is as default, you can check useful information in this [page](http://louiszhai.github.io/2017/09/30/tmux/).

 ### To build the docker image
 To build customized docker iamge yourself, please check [build reference](dockerfile/README.md).
+I do not recommand do this process unless you really need it.

 ### Issues
 Please contact `niuc@mcmaster.ca` for any issue.
+To add support, please also email me.